BIGJRA/BIGJRA.github.io/raw/reborn/appendices.md

 - **debug / debugmode**: Allows players to modify their Pokemon freely, without the potential to ruin save files. *It is highly recommended to use this password instead of using the game's debug mode, which is intended for developers and can have unexpected negative consequences.*
 - **nopuzzles / puzzleskip**: Skips overworld, non-battle puzzles.
 - **doubles / colosseum / blueberry**: All trainer fights are set to be Double Battles!
+- **battlebond**: Allows the player to get a Battle Bond Greninja after defeating Titania.
+- **aiplay / battlepalace / nocontrol**: The game will control your Pokemon's actions using opponent AI.
+- **snagmachine / monosteal / yoink**: Allows the player to steal 1 Pokemon per opponent trainer (no PULSEs).
+- **speedskip**: TODO

 ### Field Effect Passwords